Deep Tech Header 2025

 Deep Tech Award - Terms of participation

-The Berlin Deep Tech Award honours application-oriented and proven solutions/products from Berlin that are characterised by a high degree of innovation and great future potential (in terms of assured marketability).
+The Berlin Deep Tech Award honours research-based, application-oriented and tried-and-tested software and hardware products from Berlin that are characterised by a high degree of innovation and great future potential (marketability) and create added value for users.

-We are looking for solutions/products from the following five technology and application areas:
+Products from the following five technology and application areas are being sought:

-6.02.2024 Announcement of the competition call and the start of the submission period
+• 10.02.2025 Announcement of the competition call and start of the submission period

 3) Categories